ShubhamRajanSingh/LibraryManagementSystem/README.md

 This is a simple Library management system created using php,html,css,javascript and mysql database.

 # Features
-  1. admin and employee login.
+ * admin and employee login.
-  2. show the list of all the books.
+ * show the list of all the books.
-  3.show the list of all branches.
+ * show the list of all branches.
-  4.search feature to search books in different domain
+ * search feature to search books in different domain
-  5. show the list of all the employees and customers.
+ * show the list of all the employees and customers.
 # Description
 This is a simple DBMS project of library management system. the ER diagram and the SQL code is provided above.